THE HISTORY OF AHMEN RACING

-Soon after this the Boulevard Club and Toronto Sailing & Canoe Club joined.
+Soon after, the Boulevard Club and Toronto Sailing & Canoe Club became active in AHMEN.

 By the 1990s, under the chairmanship of Steve Reid from EYC and Treasurer Lori Anderson from HCYC, the now established and very successful weekend schedule was two races in August and four in September.
-At that time there were two non-spinnaker and three spinnaker starts, all operating under the PHRF-LO handicap system.
+At that time there were two white sail and three spinnaker starts, all operating under the PHRF-LO handicap system.

 AHMEN GETS ITS OWN WEBSITE AND MORE CLUBS JOIN

 The 2000 season saw a new slate of organizing volunteers: chair - Stephen Faller; treasurer - Pat McRae (EYC) and scorer - Paul Bryan.

-In 2001 Queen City Yacht Club joined AHMEN RACING and thereafter grew participation.
+In 2001 Queen City Yacht Club joined AHMEN RACING and thereafter substantially grew its participation.

-2010 saw Ashbridge's Bay Yacht Club become part of AHMEN RACING when an R-class boat officially joined the competition.
+Ashbridge's Bay Yacht Club become part of AHMEN RACING in 2010 when an R-class boat officially joined the competition.
 By 2012 there were four R-class boats and within AHMEN they raced level for a vintage R-boat award, the Wilf Scott Memorial Trophy.

 Also in 2010, John Waddell then NYC’s vice commodore – Fleet, repurposed the 1969-era ARGOSY ROSE BOWL trophy.
-It is now awarded for the best corrected time among all PHRF starts of the second AHMEN race of the season.
+It is now awarded for the lowest corrected time among all PHRF starts of the first AHMEN race of the season.

-In July 2016, following the December 2015 passing of webmaster John Waddell, his executor generously transferred ownership of www.ahmen.ca.
+In July 2016, following the passing of webmaster John Waddell, his executor generously transferred ownership of www.ahmen.ca.
 Ean Kingston from QCYC assumed the webmaster role which he kindly fulfilled until 2019 when he handed over to Arleigh Crawford, also of QCYC.